On the Lucas and Lehmer sequences in Dedekind domains: Introduction

 \begin{theorem} The sequence $(U_n)_{n \ge 1}$ is a strong divisibility sequence. \end{theorem}

-\begin{theorem} Suppose the characteristic $p > 0$ and let $U^\prime$ be the sequence obtained from $(U_n)_{n \ge 1}$ by deleting the terms $U_n$ with $p \mid n$, then each term of $U^\prime$ beyond the second has a primitive prime divisor.
-If $p = 0$, then each term of $(U_n)_{n \ge 1}$ beyond the second has a primitive prime divisor. \end{theorem}
+\begin{theorem} Assume that $R$ is the integral closure of a function field containing $\lambda$ and $\eta$, and let $d$ be the degree of $R$.
+Then in the sequence $(U_n)_{n \ge 1}$, each term $U_n$ has a primitive prime divisor whenever $n$ satisfies \eqref{eq:boundn}. \end{theorem}